 Home Depot’s current generic strategy (based on Porter’s model) is broad differentiation combined with cost leadership.
 The company’s initial generic strategy was cost leadership.
 For example, when the first Home Depot stores opened in 1979, the company’s cost leadership generic strategy emphasized Everyday Low Prices to attract customers.
 However, Home Depot now uses broad differentiation as its main generic strategy.
 Differentiation entails offering unique products or services to compete against other home improvement retailers, especially Lowe’s.
 At present, Home Depot uses broad differentiation as its primary generic strategy and cost leadership as its secondary generic strategy to maintain leadership in an increasingly tough competitive market.

-Based on the broad differentiation generic strategy, Home Depot’s strategic objectives are to offer high quality service and to provide a wide array of products.
-Many employees in Home Depot warehouses/stores are field experts like carpenters and plumbers, who provide expert advice to customers.
+The objectives of these strategies aim to enhance competitive advantages and protect the business against competition, which imposes a strong force in the saturated retail market, as illustrated in the Five Forces analysis of Home Depot.
+Based on the broad differentiation generic strategy, the retail company’s strategic objectives are to offer high-quality service and to provide a wide array of products.
+Many employees at Home Depot warehouses/stores are field experts like carpenters and plumbers, who provide expert advice to customers.
 On the other hand, based on the cost leadership generic strategy, Home Depot’s financial objective is cost minimization.
 In addition, the strategic objective of developing close and exclusive relationships with suppliers helps the company achieve cost minimization.

 Home Depot’s Intensive Strategies (Intensive Growth Strategies)